ikogan/grav-proxy-auth-plugin/README.md

 the site or the correct hostname should be configured in Grav's settings.

-Also, the group separate currently simply uses PHP's `explode` function and therefore does not support quoting.
+Also, the group header currently simply uses PHP's `explode` function and therefore does not support quoting.
 Hopefully this will be implemented in the future.